 The revised scoring guides were thoroughly reviewed by the Subject Matter Item Review Committee at its second meeting in London, July 1998, and further refinements were made.
 They were then reviewed by NRCs at their third meeting in Boston, August 1998.
-In general, NRCs agreed that the revisions were responsive to their suggestions.
-A few last suggestions were made before the scoring guides were prepared for use in training in the Southern Hemisphere countries in Wellington, New Zealand, in October 1998.
-During this first scoring training session, a few additional revisions were made.
-These were incorporated into the final version of the TIMSS 1999 scoring guides used during the scoring training for the Northern Hemisphere countries in February 1999.
+In general, NRCs agreed that the revisions reflected their comments.
+A few last suggestions were made before the scoring guides were issued for use in training in the Southern Hemisphere countries in Wellington, New Zealand, in October 1998.
+During this first training session, a few additional revisions were made.
+These were incorporated in the final TIMSS 1999 scoring guides used during scoring training for the Northern Hemisphere countries in February 1999.

-3.4 Training Country Representatives for Free-Response Scoring
+2.4 Training Country Representatives for Free-Response Scoring

 At both the first (Amsterdam) and second (Berlin) meetings of the NRCs, the International Study Center provided training in TIMSS procedures for free-response scoring.
 During plenary sessions, all of the NRCs were introduced to the TIMSS scoring approach.
 They learned about the significance of the first and second digits in the TIMSS codes - that the first digit is a correctness score, and that the second digit, when combined with the first, provides diagnostic information about the type of response.
 Other topics covered included the importance of maintaining high reliability in scoring, the necessary qualifications of the scorers, the process for training scorers in each country, and the scope of work involved for the entire free-response scoring effort.
 NRCs who had participated in TIMSS 1995 shared information about the time required to score the free-response items.
-NRCs were also trained in the procedures for actual free-response scoring and the within-country reliability studies.
+NRCs were also trained in the procedures for actual free-response scoring and for the within-country reliability studies.

-Training procedures for the scoring of free-response items in TIMSS 1999 were based on the same "train-the-trainers" approach that had produced highly reliable scores in TIMSS 1995 (see Mullis and Smith, 1996).
+Training procedures used the same "train-the-trainers" approach that had produced highly reliable scores in TIMSS 1995 (see Mullis & Smith, 1996).
 Personnel who were to be responsible for training scorers in each country participated in training sessions for the field test and for the main survey.
-In training sessions, the general TIMSS 1999 scoring approach was reviewed.
-Participants then were trained on a subset of the mathematics and science free-response items that were selected to represent a range of situations that would be encountered in the scoring and included many of the items with the most complicated scoring guides.
-The following general procedures were followed for each item:
+In these training sessions, the TIMSS 1999 scoring approach was reviewed.
+Participants then were trained on a subset of the mathematics and science free-response items representing a range of situations that would be encountered in the scoring and included many of the items with the most complicated scoring guides.
+The following procedures were followed for each item:

-- Participants read the item and its scoring guide - Trainers discussed the rationale and methodology of the scoring guide - Trainers presented and discussed a set of prescored example student responses illustrating the diagnostic codes and the rationale used to score the responses - Participants scored a set of 10-30 practice student responses - Trainers led group discussion of the scores given to the practice responses, with the aim of having all participants reach a common understanding
+- Participants read the item and its scoring guide - Trainers discussed the rationale and method of the scoring guide - Trainers presented and discussed a set of prescored example student responses illustrating the diagnostic codes and the rationale used to score the responses - Participants scored a set of 10-30 practice student responses - Trainers led group discussion of the scores given to the practice responses, with the aim of having all participants reach a common understanding

-The purpose of the training sessions was to present a model for use in each country and opportunity to practice with the most difficult items.
+The purpose of the training sessions was to present a model for use in each country and to provide practice with the most difficult items.
 For example, NRCs learned how to select example responses and create training practice sets.
 They also learned the process for training.
-At the international training sessions, the participants received the following materials: scoring guides, manuals, and packets of example and practice papers for each of the items covered in the training.
-The training teams emphasized the need for the NRCs to prepare comparable training materials for training in their own country, including all of the free-response items rather than only the sample of items included in the international training sessions.
+At the international training sessions, the participants received scoring guides, manuals, and packets of example and practice papers for each of item covered in the training.
+The training teams emphasized the need for the NRCs to prepare comparable materials for training in their own country, including all of the free-response items rather than only the sample included in the international training sessions.
 In addition, it was pointed out that for more difficult items and scoring guides, as many as 50 example and practice responses might be needed to help scorers reach a high degree of reliability.